-PHP's chunk_split in JavaScript
+PHP's chunk_split in TypeScript

 // discuss at: https://locutus.io/php/chunk_split/